AnonAuth/RoundTripMigrations/README.md

 # Supplementary Material for the paper Managing Data Model Evolution in the Context of Web APIs

-The catalog of round-trip migration scenarios can be found as an anonymized techincal report here:
+The catalog of round-trip migration scenarios can be found as an anonymized technical report here:

 - [catalogue-report.pdf](./catalogue-report.pdf)